wattfource/automated-supbase-install-unraid/README.md

 **Note:** Analytics/Logs service (Logflare) provides logging functionality in Supabase Studio.
 It requires 2GB+ RAM and can be disabled to save resources.
 When disabled, you won't have access to logs in the Studio dashboard.

+**Important:** The installer will prompt for your Unraid host IP (where Nginx Proxy Manager runs) if you enable firewall security.
+This creates firewall rules that only allow access from NPM while blocking direct access from other IPs.

 ### Alternative: Combined Installation (Both Steps)

 If you prefer to run both steps together: